saskiaotto/cheatsheets/README.md

 # cheatsheets
-Here is a cheetsheet describing in short the workflow with the R package "INDperform".
+Here is a cheatsheet describing in short the workflow when using the R package "INDperform".